crake7/Network-Pen-Test-Tools/Exfiltration/README.md

 #### `cryptor.py`

-* This tool is a combination of all the tools in this repository.
+* This tool is combines all the functionality from the test of the programs in this repository:
-* I am still debugging it, it will be ready TOMORROW :)
+   * Encrypts/decrypts data,
+   * Exfiltrates encrypted data via email,
+   * Exfiltrates encrypted data via file transfer,
+   * Exfiltrates encrypted data posting it in Pastebin.
+* Read any of the tools above, if needed.